What if Facebook is forced to ditch Instagram, WhatsApp? | DW | 11.12.2020

 Challenging Facebook before a federal court will be a serious undertaking, especially considering regulators reviewed the deals at the time and allowed them to go through.
 But the move is not without precedent, and experts believe the lawsuits have legs.

-Facebook could find itself dismantled just like US telecommunications company AT&T was in the early 1980s, said North Carolina Attorney General Josh Stein, one of the attorneys general involved in the investigation.
+Facebook could find itself dismantled just like US telecommunications company AT&T was in the early 1980s, says North Carolina Attorney General Josh Stein, one of the attorney-generals involved in the investigation.

 Founded in the late 19th century, AT&T (American Telephone & Telegraph Company) flourished during the 20th century into a network of subsidiary communication companies scattered around North America .
 A telecommunications monopoly known as the Bell System emerged, named after the company's founder, the man credited with inventing the telephone, Alexander Graham Bell.